 Over time, students become familiar with the properties of elements and their characteristic reactions that form compounds and molecules.
 In this three-part demonstration, show the other side of that coin by using characteristic reactions to produce elements from compounds.

-• Tin, Sn What happens in an electrolytic cell if one of the ions in the electrolyte may be both oxidized and reduced?
+- Tin, Sn—What happens in an electrolytic cell if one of the ions in the electrolyte may be both oxidized and reduced?
 Electrolysis of tin(II) chloride provides a stunning example.
 Grow a beautiful “tin-man” crystal tree by running an electric current through a solution of tin(II) chloride.
 Students will enjoy this “electric” oxidation–reduction demonstration as elemental tin is produced.
 What happens if the current is reversed?

-• Silver, Ag A copper wire coil is suspended in a silver nitrate solution.
-The coil is coated with shiny elemental silver “needles” and the solution turns blue as silver ions are replaced by copper ions.
+- Silver, Ag—A copper wire coil is suspended in a silver nitrate solution.
+The coil is coated with shiny elemental silver “needles,” and the solution turns blue as silver ions are replaced by copper ions.

-• Carbon, C Your students will be amazed as they watch a yellow solid–liquid mixture turn brown, then black, expand out of the top of the beaker, and solidify.
-The beaker becomes extremely hot and the odor of burnt sugar becomes noticeable.
+- Carbon, C—Your students will be amazed as they watch a yellow solid–liquid mixture turn brown, then black, expand out of the top of the beaker and solidify.
+The beaker becomes extremely hot, and the odor of burnt sugar becomes noticeable.
 The solid black product is pure elemental carbon!

 30 minutes Chemicals Provided: